ejfox/website/content/blog/md/movies-to-watch.md

 - Life Itself (2014)
 - Deliver Us from Evil (2006)
 - Seymour: An Introduction
-- Rebel without a cause
+- Rebel Without A Cause
-- A fistful of dollars (1964)
+- A Fistful Of Dollars (1964)
 - Sunrise (1927)
 - Bringing up baby (1938)
 - The day the earth stood still
 - 8 1/2 (1963)
-- The cabinet of Dr caligari (1920)
+- The Cabinet of Dr Caligari (1920)
-- The phantom carriage (1921)
+- The Phantom Carriage (1921)
-- The gold rush (1925)
+- The Gold Rush (1925)
-- The oyster princess (1919)
+- The Oyster Princess (1919)
 - Sherlock Jr. (1924)
-- Man with a movie camera (1929)
+- Man With A Movie Camera (1929)
 - An Andalusian Dog (1928)
 - Rosemarys Baby